Este contenido no está disponible en el idioma seleccionado.

 Pod Pids Limit: 16384

-You can remove custom configuration from your cluster by removing the KubeletConfig
+You can remove custom configuration on your machine pools by removing the KubeletConfig

 object that contains the configuration details.